Darkle/MarkSearch/README.md

 ##### MacOS Users:

 Mount the DMG file and copy the MarkSearch.app to the applications directory.
-Mount the DMG file and copy the MarkSearch.app to the applications directory.

 #### Browser Extension:
 Install from the Google Chrome webstore: [https://chrome.google.com/webstore/detail/marksearch-browser-extens/apfcialnncnhpohmofpigaclihopfeng](https://chrome.google.com/webstore/detail/marksearch-browser-extens/apfcialnncnhpohmofpigaclihopfeng)